BeamMW/beam-docs/source/rtd_pages/user_atomic_swap.rst

 .. attention::

-    Each coin has its own transaction fee (--swap_feerate).
-To avoid failure or transaction jamming due to inconsistent fee amount, it’s recommended to check appropriate fee amount for each coin, and set it as --swap_feerate value.
+    Each coin has its own transaction feerate (``--swap_feerate``).
+To avoid failure or transaction jamming due to inconsistent fee amount, it’s recommended to check appropriate fee amount for each coin, and set it as ``--swap_feerate`` value.

-    BTC --swap_feerate = fee per 1 kb transaction size.
+    BTC ``--swap_feerate`` = fee per 1 kb transaction size.
 Unlike Bitcoin, Beam transaction fee_rate is static and doesn’t depend on transaction size.
-BTC value for swap amount (--swap_amount) is provided in satoshi, 1 BTC = 100000000 satoshi, BEAM value is provided in beams.
+BTC value for swap amount (``--swap_amount``) is provided in satoshi, 1 BTC = 100000000 satoshi, BEAM value is provided in beams.

 .. note::